autistic-symposium/blockchain-science-rs/sparse-merkle-tree/README.md

 <br>

-Yes, as the `check_proof()` method matches the query result and the proof against a complete set of invalid possibilities.
+yes, as the `check_proof()` method matches the query result and the proof against a complete set of invalid possibilities.

-In addition, every valid or empty query result has a valid proof object built by the method `SortedKV::get()`, which takes a query `k` and returns an `Option<Value>` and a proof:
+in addition, every valid or empty query result has a valid proof object built by the method `SortedKV::get()`, which takes a query `k` and returns an `Option<Value>` and a proof:
-- First, by returning an all-empty `(None, NotPresent)` object if the store is empty (which would check valid with `match(next_ix, prev) = (0, None)`).
+- first, by returning an all-empty `(None, NotPresent)` object if the store is empty (which would check valid with `match(next_ix, prev) = (0, None)`).
-- Then, by performing a skewed-to-right binary search, returning a pointer `ix` for the element (if found) or the key position of the rightmost pair with `k <= key` (an index before to where the key should be).
+- then, by performing a skewed-to-right binary search, returning a pointer `ix` for the element (if found) or the key position of the rightmost pair with `k <= key` (an index before to where the key should be).
-- With this pointer, the proofs for the element (`ix_proof`) and the previous and next elements (`next`, `prev`) are constructed, and a `LookupProof` object is built and returned by (unsafely?) unwrapping `ix_proof`.
+- with this pointer, the proofs for the element (`ix_proof`) and the previous and next elements (`next`, `prev`) are constructed, and a `LookupProof` object is built and returned by (unsafely?) unwrapping `ix_proof`.

-Note that, similarly to a simple Merkle tree, this structure is an example of a *vector commitment*, as the root also authenticates the order of the data in the array.
+note that, similarly to a simple merkle tree, this structure is an example of a *vector commitment*, as the root also authenticates the order of the data in the array.

 <br>